 The series archive is rich in information about the work of actors, designers, writers, producers and creative direction, which aligns with the strengths of the Ransom Center’s film holdings.
 The archive complements the film collection at the Ransom Center, including its collections of David O. Selznick, Gloria Swanson and Robert De Niro.

 “It’s our hope that the Mad Men archive can satisfy academic curiosity and also provide creative inspiration,” says Weiner.
 “Both artists and scholars can retrace our steps and see how we became interested in the parts of the story we were interested in, and how the creation of the physical world as well as the characters and storylines in the show were the work of many talented people.”
-Read more from Weiner about the donation.

 Materials from the series’ 92 hour-long episodes include inspiration boards and lookbooks of period fashion and home and office design, set and costume drawings, scripts, shooting schedules and call sheets.
 Production footage includes dailies, screen tests, gag and demo reels, trailers and publicity material.